howToGetYourOwnWay.com

 Human beings only use 10% of their brains

 Learning from teachers is critical to human development, so we have a strong tendency to trust the word of perceived experts, especially if we're in unfamiliar territory.
 But, when someone you're arguing with cites an expert in support of their argument, you shouldn't yield straight away.
-The strength of his argument still depends on two things:
+The strength of their argument still depends on two things:

 • Is their expert a legitimate expert?